Christine Daure-Serfaty

-Christine Daure-Serfaty (1926 – 28 May 2014) was a French human rights activist and writer who distinguished herself in Morocco where she embraced the fight of the victims of King Hassan II, during the "Years of Lead," and from afar, played a major role in the evolution of the regime and the human rights in Morocco.
+Christine Daure-Serfaty (1926 – 28 May 2014) was a French human rights activist and writer who was involved in the opposition to King Hassan II of Morocco, during the "Years of Lead".
 She was the wife of Abraham Serfaty, a Moroccan dissident.
 In 1974 Abraham Serfaty was sentenced to life imprisonment.
 It was in September 1999 that the new Moroccan king, Mohammed VI, permitted Abraham Serfaty’s return to Morocco.

 Biography

 Christine Daure arrived in Morocco in 1962.
 In 1972, in Casablanca, she hid two political dissidents wanted by the Moroccan police: Abraham Serfaty who ended up sentenced to life in prison in 1974, and Abdellatif Zeroual, who died under torture after his arrest.
 During these years, she fought to save Abraham Serfaty from the same fate.
 She finally obtained the right to marry him in jail in 1986 and settled in Rabat.